RAJASHEKHAR-KANUKUNTLA/VSD-DC-ENERGY-METER-DIY-KIT/README.md

 The analog outputs from both sensors are converted into digital values using the 16-bit ADC.

-The microcontroller processes these digital values and calculates:
+The VSD ULTRA Board processes these digital values and calculates:

 Voltage (V)